Spiritual Encounters with God: Dreams

 “‘In the last days it shall be,’ says God, ‘that I will pour out My Spirit on all flesh; your sons and your daughters shall prophesy, your young men shall see visions, and your old men shall dream dreams.” – Acts 2:17

 This article is the second in a short series on “Spiritual Encounters with God.”
 The first article in the series is about visions and voices (click HERE).
 This time, we will focus on dreams that God uses to illustrate spiritual lessons.
 I’m usually not one to read a lot either into or out of dreams, as some are want to do, but there are two of my dreams that stand apart from all the rest.
 They made a deep and lasting impression on me, and, at the time, I knew almost immediately that they were illustrated lessons that God wanted me to learn.
 So, I paid special attention to them and wrote them down right away.
+Among Pentecostal and Charismatic believers, such personal, revelational encounters with God are commonly referred to as “Rhema.”
 As you are reading, please keep in mind that God interacts with each of His born-again children however He chooses, and one’s lack of a corresponding spiritual encounter with God does not rule out the validity of another’s.

 At first, no one recognized me as the one who had achieved this outstanding accomplishment.
 Then, someone identified me and shouted out, “There he is; he’s the one who did it!”
 Everyone was very impressed, and they all turned to gaze at me.
 Suddenly, someone across the room shouted, ”Quiet, I’m getting a message.”
 After a brief pause, people began to ask him, “What was it?”
 He turned, pointed straight at me and said, dramatically, “He is powerful!”
 Then they all “ahhhh-ed” in unison and turned to gaze at me, again.